kpien/msafer/README.md

 # msafer

-msafer is a package that frees users from having to manually find the location of an error when using the function `map()`.
+**msafer** is a package that frees users from having to manually find the location of an error when using the function `map()`.
 When there’s something wrong with `map()`, the function only returns the error, but where this error occurs is not provided.
-The function `msafer()` takes in a vector, function and requirements, and spits out `TRUE` or `FALSE` based on whether an error occurs when running the function over the vector. `msafer()` will return a list of logical returns where it will be easy to identify the place of the error.
+The function `map_safe()` takes in a vector, function and requirements, and spits out `TRUE` or `FALSE` based on whether an error occurs when running the function over the vector. `map_safe()` will return a list of logical returns where it will be easy to identify the place of the error.

 ## Installation